 What have you taken with you from your service into your career: Through the Army JAG Corps, I gained confidence as a litigator through exposure to a variety of experiences at each stage of the litigation process.
 It was a great experience-broadening commitment that taught me invaluable leadership skills, patience, and determination.

 Current Title at Parker Poe: Chief Information Officer

 Military Branch: U.S. Army, Missouri Army National Guard, and South Carolina Army National Guard

-A brief story from your time in the service that stands out as either funny or touching: What I remember the most is serving with some of our nation’s most incredible people.
-The stories from those eight years are so numerous that I sometimes am overwhelmed with the amazing, impossible things a group of soldiers was able to accomplish.
+Brief story from your time in the service: My most vivid memory is serving alongside some of our nation’s most outstanding individuals.
+The numerous stories from those eight years often overwhelm me with the amazing, impossible things a group of soldiers was able to accomplish.
 I’ll never forget the men and women I had the privilege of serving alongside or those friends who also served.

 Current Title at Parker Poe: Special Counsel